TrueGeorgi/SoftUni-Java-courses/README.md

 # SoftUni-Java-courses

-Exercises from the courses of SoftUni
+In the different folders there are some of the exercises I do during my courses in the Software universtiy.